 Importantly, aspirin should not be given to children and adolescents with suspected strep throat as it may lead to a potentially serious illness called Reye’s syndrome.
 So what are the best antibiotics for strep throat?
 Find out whcih ones are most commonly prescribed below.

 Antibiotics Used for Strep Throat

-Once you know for sure that you have strep throat, your doctor can give prescribe antibiotics for you.
+Once you know for sure that you have strep throat, your doctor can prescribe antibiotics for you.

 When taking antibiotics, your condition should improve within one or two days (after which point you are no longer contagious, but make sure to take the full course of the antibiotics to avoid a recurring infection.